500

 Preventive Measures You SHOULD Take

-- Always type www.dbs.com/hk into your browser address bar or use favourites/bookmarks to access our site.
+• Always type www.dbs.com/hk into your browser address bar or use favourites / bookmarks to access our site.

-- Avoid accessing DBS iBanking or any other Internet services which needs your input of passwords through public/shared computers, such as Internet cafes, public libraries, and other public sites; or devices which cannot be trusted to avoid the risk of information being collected and copied, thus abused usage after you leave.
+• Avoid accessing DBS iBanking or any other Internet services which needs your input of passwords through public / shared computers, such as Internet cafes, public libraries, and other public sites; or devices which cannot be trusted to avoid the risk of information being collected and copied, thus abused usage after you leave.

-- Act quickly and contact the DBS Bank on 2290 8888, then press 6 (iBanking) or 2290 8038 (ec-business/IDEAL services) if you suspect you have been tricked or if you have enquiries.
+• Act quickly and contact the our Customer Service Hotline on (852) 2290 8888, or (852) 2290 8038 (ec-business/IDEAL services) if you suspect you have been tricked or if you have enquiries.

 What you can do to protect yourself

-- Do NOT visit the DBS website while any software that monitors or redirects your internet session is present on your computer.
+• Do NOT visit the DBS website while any software that monitors or redirects your internet session is present on your computer.

-- If you install any software that claims to speed up your internet connection, or have additional third party toolbars on your browsers, you may be using software that has the ability to track your internet sessions.
-We recommend that you uninstall such software
+• If you install any software that claims to speed up your internet connection, or have additional third party toolbars on your browsers, you may be using software that has the ability to track your internet sessions.
+We recommend that you uninstall such software.

-- You can usually safely uninstall such software by going to your Control Panel, selecting Add/Remove Programs, then finding the named application and selecting Remove.
+• You can usually safely uninstall such software by going to your Control Panel, selecting Add / Remove Programs, then finding the named application and selecting Remove.

-- Securely configure your computer, install and run anti-virus software, anti-spyware software and personal firewall software from reputable software company to protect your computer from viruses and malicious programs.
+• Securely configure your computer, install and run anti-virus software, anti-spyware software and personal firewall software from reputable software company to protect your computer from viruses and malicious programs.
 You should also install the latest software and update such software with latest security patches, and apply security patches on a regular basis.

-- Do not use public/shared computers or devices which cannot be trusted to get access to DBS iBanking as it is difficult to ensure such PCs are free from hacker programs, or any software that monitors or redirects your internet session.
+• Do not use public / shared computers or devices which cannot be trusted to get access to DBS iBanking as it is difficult to ensure such PCs are free from hacker programs, or any software that monitors or redirects your internet session.

 What we are doing to protect your interests

-- We will actively block traffic to dbs.com that has passed through redirector/Spyware services.
+• We will actively block traffic to dbs.com that has passed through redirector / Spyware services.

-- If you have, at any time, been denied access to our website, you may be either intentionally or inadvertently running redirector/Spyware software on your computer.
+• If you have, at any time, been denied access to our website, you may be either intentionally or inadvertently running redirector / Spyware software on your computer.
 In such cases, we urge you to uninstall such software.